uwazo/coursera-project/README.md

-# coursera-project
+# coursera-projects on web development

-First coursera assignment on web development
+This repo consists of all files related to the assignments in the coursera course on web development.